varabyte/kotter/README.md

 It's not guaranteed that every user's command line setup supports ANSI.
 For example, debugging this project with IntelliJ as well as running within Gradle are two such environments where functionality isn't available!
-According to many online reports, Windows is also a big offender here.
+According to many online reports, some legacy terminals on Windows are also an offender here.

-Kotter will attempt to detect if your console does not support the features it uses, and if not, it will open up a virtual terminal.
+Kotter will attempt to detect if your console does not support the features it uses, and if not, it will open up a virtual terminal instead.
 This fallback gives your application better cross-platform support.

 To modify the logic to ALWAYS open the virtual terminal, you can set the `terminal` parameter in `session` like
 this: